 8 1/4 cup (1,000 grams) all-purpose flour

-Pour the yeast, water, rapeseed oil, sugar, and maple syrup into a bowl of a stand mixer.
+Pour the yeast, water, rapeseed oil, sugar, and maple syrup into a bowl of a stand mixer and let sit for about 5 minutes until yeast starts to bubble.

-Then add the all purpose flour and with a dough hook, start kneading the dough for about 10 minutes.
+Then add the all purpose flour and knead the dough for about 10 minutes until you have a smooth dough.
 Pour the dough onto a clean, lightly floured work surface, divide into three equal pieces and roll out to loaves.

 Meanwhile, preheat oven to 400°F. Brush the top of the loaves with melted vegan butter, and bake for about 45 minutes.
 Let cool on a rack but not too long—because warm bread and butter is the BEST!!